revolution-messaging/click-to-call/README.md

-## Click-to-Call for Revolution Messaging
+## Click-to-Call for Revere Calling

 # Instructions